-For a fast adrenaline fix, or family fun with the children, head to one of our homegrown theme parks this summer.
+For a fast adrenaline fix, or family fun with the children, head to one of our homegrown theme parks.

 If rollercoasters aren't your bag, fear not – most also offer more sedate attractions.
 From animals and aquariums to monorails and mini-golf, take your pick.

 This is our round-up of the most thrilling theme parks around Britain.
-All you need do is bring the noise – scream if you want to go faster!
+All you need to bring is the noise – scream if you want to go faster!

-There are also plenty of rides for younger visitors, as well as a zoo with more than 1,000 animals, 10 themed lands of rides, a Sea Life centre, a huge soft-play area and the Madagascar Live stage show.
-New for 2013 is the Zufari experience.
+This family-friendly park also has plenty of rides to keep younger visitors entertained, as well as a zoo with more than 1,000 animals, a Sea Life centre, a huge soft-play area and the Madagascar Live stage show.

-The only theme park in Scotland to boast five white-knuckle rollercoasters – The Tsunami, Tornado, Express, The Runaway Mine Train and The Big Apple – as well as more than 20 rides for children.
+The only theme park in Scotland to boast five white-knuckle rollercoasters – Tsunami, Tornado, The Giant Condor, Captain's Curse, Runaway Mine Train and Space – as well as more than 20 rides for children.
 There's also 10-pin bowling on site, along with pool and snooker, bingo, adventure golf, an indoor tropical rainforest complete with creepy crawlies, an amusement arcade, a soft-play area, regular car-boot sales and a hotel.